d-michail/python-jgrapht/docs/api/interfaces.rst

 The main interface of the library is the :class:`Graph <jgrapht.types.Graph>`.
 All graph instances returned by the library follow this interface and almost all library methods revolve around it.
-The graph interface contains all the necessary methods to query or modify the graph.
+The graph interface contains all the necessary methods to query or modify a graph.

 .. autoclass:: jgrapht.types.Graph
    :inherited-members:
    :members:

-PropertyGraph
+AttributesGraph
-^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

-Some graph implementations are also property graphs which means that they can directly associate attributes/properties with the vertices and edges of the graph.
+Some graph implementations are also attribute graphs which means that they can directly associate attributes/properties with the vertices and edges of the graph.

-.. autoclass:: jgrapht.types.PropertyGraph
+.. autoclass:: jgrapht.types.AttributesGraph
    :inherited-members:
    :members: